-1.5.1 Renewable Resource/Cogeneration Exception
+1.4.1 Renewable Resource/Cogeneration Exception

-Drafter’s Note: Use Revision 5 to Exhibit D under Flathead’s Subscription Contract 00PB-12172 as a template and coordinate with the NLSL expert and general counsel to add specific renewable or cogeneration resource information.

 Option: Choose whether customer is applying a renewable or cogeneration facility.

 «Customer Name»’s end-use consumer is applying an onsite «renewable resource or cogeneration facility» to its NLSL listed in section 1.5 of this exhibit.
-Suboption: Include the following if the customers’ onsite renewable or cogeneration facility is served with Transfer.
-BPA shall not be responsible for paying for Transfer Service costs related to applying «Customer Name»’s dedicated resources to its NLSL.End Suboption
+Suboption: Include the following if the customers’ onsite renewable or cogeneration facility is served by Transfer.Consistent with section 14.6 of this Agreement, BPA shall pay for Transfer Service and shall pass through all applicable Transfer Service costs to «Customer Name» related to the application of «Customer Name»’s Dedicated Resources or Consumer-Owned Resources to its NLSL.End Suboption

 End Option 2